Ashod/Now-Reading-Redux/README.md

 If you get a warning such as "URL file-access is disabled in the server configuration" then you need to edit your PHP.ini file.
 Searching relies on PHP's file_get_contents() function.
 This function is subject to security permissions.
 Specifically, allow_url_fopen must be set to 'on' in PHP.ini (which is the default).
 More information [here](http://phpsec.org/projects/phpsecinfo/tests/allow_url_fopen.html), [file_get_contents's reference](http://www.php.net/manual/en/function.file-get-contents.php) and [allow_url_fopen's reference](http://php.net/manual/en/filesystem.configuration.php).

+Note: Starting from v6.7.0 file_get_contents has been replaced by Snoopy/cURL controlled from the Options page.

 ### How can I change the number of items shown in the sidebar? ###

 Starting with version 6.5 there is an option that controls the maximum number of books shown for each shelf.